monambike/monambike/README.md

 ## I Love

-🗃️ To keep things organized and ready;
+🗃️ To keep things organized, so when I need them, I'm ready 😎 just need to use it;

-⏫ Using a lot of shortcuts, things get pretty less boring and repetitive and get much more easier;
+⏫ Using a lot of shortcuts, things get pretty less slow, boring and massive, everything gets much more easier;

+🤖 Automation, why I'm gonna do something that can be done exactly the same by somebody else?
+Beep-Boop!

 ## Hobbies